you-wouldnt-reverse-engineer-a-rat/rival310-re/README.md

 You can have a further look by taking a peek at the [schematic](board/schematic.pdf) in the board folder.

+### firmware

+There is no effort being put to reverse engineering the embedded firmware, as our plan is to rewrite one from scratch.

+We know now that the MCU as a Bootloader programmed in it's flash memory, that retrieves the firmware from the external EEPROM.

 #### Programing the mainboard

 The main board has the programing pins exposed and labeled in a 2x2 header connector.